Azure/data-landing-zone/README.md

 You have two options for deploying this reference architecture:

 1. Use the `Deploy to Azure` button for an immediate deployment
-2. Use GitHub Actions or Azure DevOps Pipelines for an automated, repeatable deployment
+2. Use GitHub Actions or Azure Pipelines for an automated, repeatable deployment

 ## Prerequisites